 Prior to the season, we’re calculating these rankings based on roster construction, potential chemistry, coaching, and intangible factors that may or may not motivate players to perform at a higher level.
-The futures odds and team win totals set by sportsbooks for teams also serve as a very useful guide in determining these rankings.
+The futures odds set by sportsbooks for teams also serve as a very useful guide in determining these rankings.

 As the season progresses, we will incorporate more analytics to dive deeper into the actual performance and potential of each team.
 Odds will change on sportsbooks and injuries are bound to play a huge factor in the NBA season, so stay tuned for updates each week.

 Here’s the Week 14 edition of our power rankings.

 1. Milwaukee Bucks

 With three straight road wins by 19-plus points and 6 straight wins overall, the Bucks continue to prove that their best and most consistent team in the league regardless of venue.
 Their defense has hit another gear with a league-best 96.5 rating over their six-game streak.